 Experiment, Record, and Master

-The ComMarker Omni X UV Laser Engraver offers incredible versatility—but the real magic happens when you dial in your settings.
-With the right combination of power, speed, frequency, and line spacing, you can bring any design to life with precision and style.
+The ComMarker Omni X UV Laser Engraver offers incredible versatility, but the real magic happens when you dial in your settings.
+With the right combination of speed, frequency, pulse and line spacing, you can bring any design to life with precision and style.